 “A people without a knowledge of their past history, origin and culture is like a tree without roots.”
 Marcus Garvey.

 At Langley Mill Academy me want our children to learn about elements of British and world history that have impacted on how we live our lives today.
 We do this by teaching through three themes that are revisited in each year group.
-We teach the National Curriculum through these three themes, with history being a key element of our Values and Origins themes.
+We teach the National Curriculum through these three themes, with history being a key element of our Values and Changes themes.

 Over the four years pupils develop their understanding in each theme, for example, in our Values theme they learn about the historical implications of our British Values such as democracy and rule of law and how history has shaped these.
-In our Origins theme they learn about what it means to live in Langley Mill – how the local area and county area have changed over the years and what impact the local area has had on British and world history.
+In our Changes theme they learn about what it means to live in Langley Mill – how the local area and county area have changed over the years and what impact the local area has had on British and world history.

 Children show their understanding of the history they learn in a variety of ways and written outcomes are recorded in their curriculum books.

 By the end of their primary education at Langley Mill Academy, our learners will have gained a rich body of historical knowledge and a wide range of historical enquiry skills, which they can apply to a range of contexts.
 We also aspire for children to leave Langley Mill Academy being able to understand, debate and discuss elements of British and world history which have shaped the world we live in.

 The impact of the curriculum will be judged by how well the pupils can remember, understand and apply the core knowledge they have learned.
 Teachers can use a range of assessment tools to monitor pupil progress, for example: Starter recall quizzes, assessment for learning, structured discussion activities, independent work completely, challenge tasks, end-of-topic multiple choice quizzes, and pupil voice.